harmony-one/x/progress/alaina-furstenberg.md

+2023-10-30 Mon: Contacted the remote team & utilized Calendly to schedule user testing calls.
+Synced with remote team on steps to take prior to our call.
+Spent 30 mins on Whisper and 15 on VoiceAI, feedback can be found [here](https://www.notion.so/harmonyone/Alaina-fb16535018a34835a8346b74f64e1c56)Aided Rikako in onboarding, synced with Theo on Thursday's event.

+---

 2023-10-29 Sun: Edited/uploaded the [protocol all-hands meeting](https://youtu.be/xLKpmzKrHrg?si=V1R0sgdotOF3AtM-) onto Youtube & [tweeted](https://x.com/harmonyprotocol/status/1718860772200308977?s=20) the video out.
 Created 6 iterations of 'V' on Dalle3 to encapsulate 'Voice AI' & continued to experiment further with app logos.
 Re-edited/shared our current logo with Theo.
 Researched marketing strategies for ONE Bot to grow user base... planning to create Twitter & Tiktok demos on Monday.

 2023-10-27 Fri: Published [Substack article](https://blog.harmony.one/p/unleashing-web-one-bots-integration?r=1zilbf&utm_campaign=post&utm_medium=web) and promoted on [Twitter](https://x.com/harmonyprotocol/status/1718029109333574128?s=20).
 Realigned mocks for x.country, synced with Julia on visual feedback for voice app, weighed pros & cons of haptics vs visual feedback.
 Created moodboard to show design agency for Voice AI logo.